stig/www.brautaset.org/_posts/2014-06-26-toddlercalm.md

 child, with their much more immature brain development, would?

 Meal times also used to be stressful for us.
-Again, a lot of that stresss came from wrong expectations: that he would eat a balanced meal every mealtime, and that he would eat at a time of our chosing.
-We knew that we didn't want to force him to eat.
-Over time we learnt to just let him eat what he wants at meal times.
+Again, a lot of that stress came from wrong expectations: that he would eat a balanced meal every mealtime, and that he would eat at a time of our chosing.
+We knew that we didn't want to force him to eat, so we had to learn to let him eat what he wants at meal times.
 Within limits, of course, as he choses his food from a selection of foods we provide.
 One interesting thing we've found is that our son goes through phases exploring certain types of food.
 For example he refused anything green for a while, but at the moment broccoli is one of his favourites.
 He also will sometimes not eat things if they are mixed together, but will wolf them down separately.
 We also reasoned that we have evolved to graze---we doubt stone-age man had three square meals a day, with no snack in between---so we offer fruits and berries liberally.
 As long as he's healthy & developing well we're happy to let him have a bit of control over his food.
 In hindsight his diet is actually fairly varied; even if every *meal* is not.

 As an aside, it could be that the whole concept of a "balanced diet" is flawed.
 If you look around a bit it turns out lots of tribal